 You will now have to click on the Timeline toggle again and select the Reverse Frames option.

-Now, go to File > Save for Web to save it on your computer as a GIF file.
+Now, go to File > Save for Web to save it as a GIF file.

 And, that is it.
 That’s all you need to do to create your very own cinemagraph to share with the world.
-You can add it to your WordPress page or posts just like you regularly upload your gif image and entertain your visitors while they read your articles.
+You can add it to your WordPress pages or posts just like you regularly upload your gif images and grab your visitors’ attention while they read your articles.
+Here is how my cinemagraph turned out:

 I hope this article helped you create and add cinemagraphs in WordPress.
 If you have anything to ask, share, or add, feel free to use the comments section below.